Tax Filing Made Easy with a Tax Calculator in the Philippines

 In addition to this, the excise tax on cigarettes, manufactured oils and other products, mineral products, and automobiles have also shifted dramatically—taxes on these goods have been increased.

 Simpler tax compliance is also part of the agenda of the TRAIN law.
 The notable amendments include the quarterly filing of VAT Return and payment of tax instead of the previous monthly scheme.
-As a Millennial venturing into the professional world, taking note of these changes are a plus as it makes you an efficient and consistent taxpayer.
+As an individual venturing into the self-employment route, taking note of these changes are a plus as it makes you an efficient and consistent taxpayer.

 Benefits of Determining Your Taxable Income using a Tax Calculator in the Philippines